E-Holmstroem/Artillary-Boats/README.md

 ## Description

 A simplified game made to simulate the game "Battleships".
 Made with the purpose of entertainment.
+Made with C#.

 ## Getting Started

 ### Dependencies

-* A programm which can run the file 'Artillary Boats v2-sin' (programme used while programming was Visual Studio 2022)
+* A programm which can run the file 'Program.cs' (programme used while programming was Visual Studio 2022)

 ### Installing